 Similarly, you need to specify clear deadlines for reports and feedback, based on timezone considerations.

 Of course, this only applies if you’re not opting for live support (which you shouldn’t be doing; customers want phone support, and channel preferences are generational too).
-With live support, your offshore team is going to be online at the same time as your normal working schedule.
+With live support, your offshore team is going to be online at the same time as your normal working schedule (or whatever other time you want).

 If this means that they’re going to be on night shifts, then you’ll pay a higher rate, true.
 However, that’s a very good thing.
 It means your outsourcing provider values their staff and rewards their effort.
 So, they’ll be invested in giving their best for your business.